Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ You could get lost and waste precious time

-✗ You'll have to stay sober, even if you're visiting a renowned wine château
+✗ You'll have to forget the wine, even if you're visiting a renowned château

 Bus travel in France